tfussell/xlnt/docs/source/includes/_api_reference.md

 #### ```xlnt::comment::comment(const std::string &text, const std::string &author)```
 Constructs a new comment with the given unformatted text and author.
 #### ```rich_text xlnt::comment::text() const```
-Return the text that will be displayed for this comment.
+Returns the text that will be displayed for this comment.
 #### ```std::string xlnt::comment::plain_text() const```
-Return the plain text that will be displayed for this comment without formatting information.
+Returns the plain text that will be displayed for this comment without formatting information.
 #### ```std::string xlnt::comment::author() const```
-Return the author of this comment.
+Returns the author of this comment.
 #### ```void xlnt::comment::hide()```
-Make this comment only visible when the associated cell is hovered.
+Makes this comment only visible when the associated cell is hovered.
 #### ```void xlnt::comment::show()```
-Make this comment always visible.
+Makes this comment always visible.
 #### ```bool xlnt::comment::visible() const```
 Returns true if this comment is not hidden.
 #### ```void xlnt::comment::position(int left, int top)```
-Set the absolute position of this cell to the given coordinates.
+Sets the absolute position of this cell to the given coordinates.
 #### ```int xlnt::comment::left() const```
 Returns the distance from the left side of the sheet to the left side of the comment.
 #### ```int xlnt::comment::top() const```
 Returns the distance from the top of the sheet to the top of the comment.
 #### ```void xlnt::comment::size(int width, int height)```
-Set the size of the comment.
+Sets the size of the comment.
 #### ```int xlnt::comment::width() const```
 Returns the width of this comment.
 #### ```int xlnt::comment::height() const```
 Returns the height of this comment.
-#### ```bool operator==(const comment &left, const comment &right)```
+#### ```bool xlnt::comment::operator==(const comment &other) const```
-Return true if both comments are equivalent.
+Return true if this comment is equivalent to other.
+#### ```bool xlnt::comment::operator!=(const comment &other) const```
+Returns true if this comment is not equivalent to other.
 ### column_t
 #### ```using xlnt::column_t::index_t =  std::uint32_tundefined```
+Alias declaration for the internal numeric type of this column.
 #### ```index_t xlnt::column_t::indexundefined```
 Internal numeric value of this column index.
 #### ```static index_t xlnt::column_t::column_index_from_string(const std::string &column_string)```